infinityanant/sorting-visualizer/README.md

 # 📊 Sorting Algorithm Visualizer

 An interactive **Sorting Algorithm Visualizer** built using **HTML, CSS, and JavaScript**.
-This project visually demonstrates how different sorting algorithms work step-by-step using animated bars and an adjustable speed controller.
+This project visually demonstrates how popular sorting algorithms work step-by-step using animated bars and an adjustable speed controller.

 ---